Noni Madueke: Early life

-Madueke is of Nigerian Igbo descent.
-Born in Barnet, Madueke moved to the small village of Wintelre with his mother upon signing for PSV.
+Madueke is of Igbo Nigerian descent.
+He was born in Barnet, Greater London, and was educated at St Columba's College, a private day school in St Albans, Hertfordshire.
+Upon signing for PSV Eindhoven, Madueke moved to the small village of Wintelre with his mother.

 Club career

 Early career

 Madueke joined Crystal Palace at the age of nine and spent three years at the club.
 He subsequently joined Tottenham Hotspur; he captained their under-16 side and made his under-18 debut at the age of 15.

-PSV
+PSV Eindhoven

-He moved to Dutch club PSV in June 2018, signing a three-year contract, and rejecting an offer from Manchester United in the process.

-On 26 August 2019, Madueke made his senior debut in the Eerste Divisie for Jong PSV, coming on as a 64th minute substitute in a 1–0 loss to MVV Maastricht.
+Madueke signed with Dutch club PSV Eindhoven in June 2018 on a three-year contract, rejecting an offer from Manchester United in the process.
+On 26 August 2019, Madueke made his senior debut in the Eerste Divisie for Jong PSV, coming on as a 64th minute substitute in a 1–0 loss to MVV.

 After making his debut for PSV's first team on 19 January 2020, in a 1–1 draw against VVV-Venlo, Madueke broke into the PSV team fully during the 2020–21 season, scoring on his first start for the club in a 2–1 win against Emmen on 19 September 2020.
 Madueke finished the season with seven Eredivisie goals.
 He was later described as having a "breakout" campaign, with nine goals and eight assists in all competitions.

-On 7 August 2021, Madueke scored twice in a 4–0 Johan Cruyff Shield win against Ajax, in turn helping to end Ajax's 17 game unbeaten streak.

-On 26 August 2021, Madueke signed a new contract with PSV, keeping him at the club until 2025.
+On 7 August 2021, Madueke scored twice in a 4–0 Johan Cruyff Shield win against Ajax, in turn helping to end Ajax's 17-game unbeaten streak.
+On 26 August, Madueke signed a new contract with PSV, keeping him at the club until 2025.
 He was also given the number 10 jersey.